albi3ro/M4/_posts/2015-01-06-Jacobi-Transformation.md

 # a big title

-From our starting arbitrary symmetric A,
+From our starting arbitrary symmetric $A$,
 \begin{equation}
 A^{T} = A
 \end{equation}
+# please be a title

 we will run a series of transformations,
 \begin{equation}
 A^{\prime}= P^{T}\_{pq} \cdot A \cdot P\_{pq}